HugoRoca/apirest-search-elasticsearch/README.md

 ```
 ## Test

-Run in console: `npm run test`, the coverage default is 80%
+Run in console: `npm run test`, the coverage default is 80%.

+We can see the coverage file in `./reports/coverage/index.html`

 ![test-image](./test-image.png)